ajey091/ajey091.github.io/_posts/2024-06-20-my_experiences_working_with_pricing_in_programmatic_advertising.md

 This balance is further complicated by various factors such as ad format, placement, time of day, user ID, geographical location, and seasonality.

+**Benefits for Publishers and Buyers**

+**Benefits for Publishers:**
+- **Consistent High Value:** Our approach ensures publishers receive consistently high value for their inventory, even in environments with low bid density (few bids per auction).
+This is particularly advantageous in a buyer's market.
+- **Revenue Maximization:** By dynamically adjusting floor prices based on real-time market data and historical patterns, we help publishers maximize their revenue potential for each impression.
+- **Protection Against Undervaluation:** Price floors act as a safeguard against selling premium inventory at unfairly low prices, especially in situations where there might be limited competition among bidders.
+- **Improved Negotiation Power:** With data-driven floor prices, publishers have better insights into the true value of their inventory, strengthening their position in direct deals and private marketplace negotiations.
+- **Demand Insights:** The behavior of buyers in response to different floor prices provides valuable insights into demand patterns, helping publishers better understand their audience's value to advertisers.

+**Benefits for Buyers:**
+- **Increased Confidence:** Buyers who read and honor floors can have more confidence in their bids, knowing that the floor set by the SSP is a more accurate representation of the clearing price.
+- **Cost Control:** Understanding floor prices helps buyers avoid overbidding on less valuable inventory, allowing for more efficient budget allocation across campaigns.
+- **Inventory Discovery:** Well-set floors can guide buyers towards high-quality inventory they might have otherwise overlooked, expanding their reach to premium audiences.
+- **Reduced Auction Participation Costs:** By having a clearer idea of minimum acceptable bids, buyers can reduce the number of auctions they participate in where they have no realistic chance of winning, saving on computational costs and bid processing fees.

 **The Data Science Behind Price Floor Optimization**

 Our approach to optimizing price floors involves several key components:

-1. Historical Data Analysis: We analyze vast amounts of historical bidding data to understand patterns and trends.
+1. Historical Data Analysis: We analyze large amounts of historical bidding data to understand patterns and trends.
-2. Machine Learning Models: We employ advanced ML models to predict:
+2. Machine Learning Models: We employ ML models to predict:
-	- The likelihood of an impression being sold at different price points.
+	- The probability of an impression being sold at different price points - using a classification model.
-	- The expected bid values from different DSPs for specific inventory.
+	- The expected bid values from different DSPs for specific inventory - using a regression model.
 3. Real-time Adjustment: Our algorithms continuously adjust price floors based on real-time market conditions and bidding behaviors.
 4. A/B Testing: We constantly run experiments with different pricing strategies to identify the most effective approaches.
 5. Feedback Loops: We incorporate the outcomes of our pricing decisions back into our models for continuous improvement.